 Your giant mince pie will keep well in an airtight container for up to a week (if it sticks around for that long!).
 If you fancy eating a slice warm, just pop it in a preheated oven for 5-10 minutes until heated through.
 It’s particularly amazing served with a good drizzle of dairy free double cream.

-If you give this wonderfully Christmassy dessert a go, let us know how you got on!
+If you give this wonderfully Christmassy dessert a go, let me know how you got on!
 Leave a comment and rating below, or tag your snaps on Instagram @BlueSkyEating.
 Happy festive baking! 🙂

 Mincemeat Tart (Gluten & Dairy Free)